PeepsTech/pool-party-minions-subgraph/README.md

-# DAOHaus Boosts Subgraph
+# Pool-Party Minions Subgraph

 ### Current boost data indexed

-- Transmutations
-- Uberhaus Minion
+- AaveParty Minion

 ### License

 The DAOhaus subgraphs are for querying data for Moloch DAOs built on the Moloch DAO framework smart contracts <https://github.com/MolochVentures/moloch>.

-Copyright (C) 2021 DAOhaus
+Copyright (C) 2021 Pool-Party
+forked from (and major thanks to) DAOhaus https://github.com/HausDAO/daohaus-boosts

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by